-The longer-term pipeline remains healthy and falls within our targeted range of risk tolerance.
-The Company will be selective on prospective pursuits, ensuring that available talent matches the risk profile of the project and overall work program.
-In the near-term, opportunities will primarily consist of smaller environmental projects, mid-sized social infrastructure projects and a range of projects in the LNG and oil and gas sectors.
+The project pursuit pipeline remains healthy and falls within our targeted range of risk tolerance.
+The Company continues to be selective on prospective pursuits, ensuring that available talent matches the risk profile of the project and overall work program.
+Project cancellations in the pursuit pipeline have been minimal to date, however the Company is seeing projects in the pursuit phase shift further out which will have a modest impact on the second half of 2020.
+At this point, the Company does not expect this shift in timing of pursuits to impact 2021.
+In the near-term, opportunities will primarily consist of smaller environmental projects, mid-sized social infrastructure projects and a range of projects in the LNG sector and mining sectors.
 The award of any of these project opportunities will benefit the second half of 2020 and beyond.